-DVT in the leg is the most common cause of pulmonary embolism.
-At least 10% of patients with deep vein thrombosis have PE.
-This number may be much higher, though, because three out of four embolisms cause no symptoms and go undiagnosed.
+About 1 in 10 people with deep vein thrombosis will have a PE.
+That number may actually be much higher, though, because some people have no symptoms and go undiagnosed.

-- Sudden cough, which may produce bloody sputum
+- Sudden cough, which may be bloody

 - Sudden rapid heart rate